patternfly-kotlin/patternfly-kotlin/README.md

 To see more components in action, take a look at the [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
 To learn how to use the components, read the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/).

-## Feedback
+## Get Involved

 PatternFly Fritz2 is still under development.
 The API might change and things might not work as expected.
-Please give it a try and share your feedback, thoughts and comments.
+Please give it a try and let us know what you think about it.
 Use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to file bugs or open feature requests.

+Of course, you're very welcome to [contribute][CONTRIBUTE.md] to PatternFly Fritz2.